 But wait.
 We can’t let these events get the sole credit, can we?

-While the moments were just responsible for the stimuli, the way these men handled them made all the difference.
+While the moments were just responsible for the stimuli, the way these people handled them made all the difference.

 Ultimately, it all comes down to you.